-If you know anything at all about West-Indian Caribbean culture you already know that Jamaican Black Cake is a must have at Christmastime.
-If you didn’t know before know now that a Caribbean Christmas dinner invite will almost certainly net you a slice of the most alcoholic cake you will ever eat.
+If you know anything at all about West-Indian Caribbean culture you already know that Jamaican Black Cake is a must have at Christmas time.
+If you didn’t know before now, a Caribbean Christmas dinner invite will almost certainly net you a slice of the most alcoholic cake you will ever eat.

 - *2 lb. wine soaked fruits* see notes